 Marian’s Dream has worked for over 30 years supporting animal welfare groups and initiatives.
 Cats have always held a special place in our organization.
-Today, cats face more opposition than they did a decade ago – and that’s why they are getting our full attention.
+Today, cats face more challenges than they did a decade ago (just two examples are that cats get far less veterinary care and have been the target of bird advocacy organizations claiming that “billions” of birds are killed every year by cats) – and that’s why they are getting our full attention.

 Did you know that 71% of cats in shelters never make it out alive?